How does this medication work? What will it do for me?

-Each syringe contains enoxaparin sodium 120 mg in 0.8 mL water for injection.
+Each syringe contains 120 mg of enoxaparin sodium in 0.8 mL of water for injection.
 The solution is preservative-free and intended for use as a single-dose injection.

 150 mg/1 mL

-Each syringe contains enoxaparin sodium 150 mg in 1 mL water for injection.
+Each syringe contains 150 mg of enoxaparin sodium in 1 mL of water for injection.
 The solution is preservative-free and intended for use as a single-dose injection.

 The 120 mg/0.8 mL and 150 mg/1 mL syringes are imprinted with a graduation scale of 1 mL with major increments of 0.1 mL and minor increments of 0.02 mL.